Accelerate into University embodies the essence of Open City’s outward-looking ambition:

 We want more Londoners, from all backgrounds, to participate in the design, development and care of the city’s built environment.

-Students are taken on a sketching tour of the impressive buildings and spaces between the Bartlett and Kings Cross including the British Library, St Pancras Hotel and Granary Square.
+Students are taken on sketching tours of the impressive buildings and spaces between The Bartlett and Kings Cross including the British Library, St Pancras Hotel and Granary Square.

 Students visit a public building to explore space and practice recording movement and mapping space in crowded spaces.

-Students practice measuring and model- making to scale .
-During this workshop students record the spatial nature of the Brunswick Centre, mapping it with perspective drawings and site measurements.
+Students practice measuring and model-making to scale .
+During this workshop students record the spatial nature of plublic spaces such as the Brunswick Centre and the Queen Elizabeth Olympic Park and map the spaces with perspective drawings and site measurements.
 Students also develop their model making skills by experimenting with scoring and mark-making techniques to create 3D forms.
 Students then apply their new skills to transform their site observations into scale drawings and site models.

 Students focus on recording and exploring pattern, texture and detail .
 During this workshop, students sketch details from the Bartlett’s First Year installation project and architectural details in buildings around Huntley Street.
 Students then experiment with scale and different media including string, copper tape and paint to create collaborative paintings that celebrate geometry, materiality and scale.

 Through the Lens

-Students capturing the story of buildings with photography.
+Students capture the story of buildings with photography.
 During this workshop students explore the UCL SOAS campus and experiment with techniques for capturing the essence of a building with a camera, considering different angles and details.
 Students also practice using SLR cameras with shift lenses and practice photographing architectural models.